vaibhavchandhok2006-code/RMI-Line-Follower-Testrig/README.md

 ## Overview
 Differential-drive line-following robot built as a part of RMI Testrig.
 Follows a 38mm black line through a hostile track (sharp corners, junctions), runs an exploration round to build a track map, then executes an optimized second run using path-planning on the discovered graph.

-**Status as of [DATE]:** Design review stage — CAD assembly and circuit design complete, firmware development starting next.
+Design review stage — CAD assembly and circuit design complete, firmware development starting next.

 ## Repo Structure
 - `/cad` — SolidWorks assembly + exported STL files, chassis, motor mounts, sensor mount